 But for other patients, they may require additional treatment, such as the use of mouth guards while they sleep.
 This is especially true for patients whose TMD may be brought on by grinding and clenching their teeth at night.

 Orthodontists like Dr. Hajibaik can use orthodontic treatment, once pain relief has been achieved, to create long-term stability and function for their patients.
 Splints can be created to unload the jaw joint, which will relieve pain.
-For patient with severe TMD, their orthodontist may need to work in conjunction with their ENT to ensure proper function of the jaw, along with ear, nose and throat.
+For patients with severe TMD, their orthodontist may need to work in conjunction with their ENT to ensure proper functionality of the jaw, along with ear, nose and throat.

 © 2014 Newpark Orthodontics.
 Authorization to post is granted, with the stipulation that Newpark Orthodontics is credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.